siddhantparadox/commandrex-cli/README.md

 commandrex run

 # In interactive mode:
+# 1. Welcome screen displays "COMMAND REX" in green ASCII art
-# 1. Type your request and press Enter
+# 2. Type your request and press Enter
-# 2. See the translation and explanation
+# 3. See the translation and explanation
-# 3. Choose whether to execute it
+# 4. Choose whether to execute it
-# 4. Type 'exit' or press Ctrl+C to quit
+# 5. Type 'exit' or press Ctrl+C to quit
 ```

 ### Troubleshooting